ainneo/hooks-filter/README.md

 ## Description
-This is a react.js widget using hooks to filter through data.
+This is a react.js widget using hooks to filter through products.

 ## Technologies Used
 * JavaScript